niltonsjr/niltonsjr/README.md

 My name is Nilton and I'm from Brazil but I'm currently living in Spain.

-I'm studying to be a full-stack developer and I'm focusing on learn Java for Back End and React for Front End web apps. 🎓
+I'm studying to be a full-stack developer and focusing on learn Java for Back End and React for Front End web apps. 🎓

 :point_right: I love to learn and study by myself and also collaborate with other people to share knowledge. 🤝
 </p>